-It's been over ten years since the Half-Life series last showed life, with the shocking conclusion of Half-Life 2: Episode Two.
+It's been over twelve years since the shocking conclusion to Half-Life 2: Episode 2 left us eagerly awaiting the next chapter.
 And surely, we thought, Valve wouldn't leave such a stunning cliffhanger untended for long.
 Surely, that heart-wrenching finale meant that Valve had a proper finish already cooked up, and the infamously long Valve-time waits between games would be a thing of the past.
 Surely.

 Here's every Half-Life 3 hoax, rumor, and leak we've collected.

 The fun begins not with a hoax, but an actual, official announcement: Half-Life 2: Episode 3, in time for Christmas 2007!
 There was even talk of Episode Four!
 Because sure, why not?
 Gabe Newell said episodic releases would be "pretty frequent," ideally spaced out by six to eights months.
 By my calculations, that means we're just about due for Half-Life 2 Episode 16.

 January 2008 - The faking begins

 Half-life 3 fakes started pretty much as soon as The Orange Box was out the door.
 Just a few months later, this .
 It was obviously a fake, but it was a sign of things to come: the years of hoaxes, leaks, rumors, and wishful thinking that led to this article today.

 Just as things were getting into full gear for the 2008 holiday season, Valve's Doug Lombardi told Videogames Daily that Valve "may [show Episode 3] at the very end of the year."
 Emphasis on "may," obviously, as Valve ultimately had nothing to say.
 He also expressed worry about over-committing to Half-Life 3, saying that if the studio got too deep into it, "We have to sell two million copies or else we're fucked."
 Two million copies, you say?
 I suppose that seemed like a lot back then.